 ARMA Student Design Competition 2025

 The ARMA Student Design Competition offers undergraduate and graduate students an opportunity to test their knowledge, creativity, team-work, and problem-solving skills by exposing them to a real-life rock engineering-related case-study problem.
-ITASCA Consulting Group will be the official sponsor of ARMA-SDC 2025 and will provide data for the case-study problem, software, and funding for the prizes.
-The winners of the competition will be awarded during the 59th U.S. Rock Mechanics / Geomechanics Symposium.
+ITASCA Consulting Group was the official sponsor of ARMA-SDC 2025 and provided data for the case-study problem, software, and funding for the prizes.
 With questions, please email the ARMA Student Council.

 Deadlines